Last Evenings on Earth: Literary significance and reception

-Francine Prose, reviewing the collection in The New York Times, wrote of Bolano, "Reading Roberto Bolaño is like hearing the secret story, being shown the fabric of the particular, watching the tracks of art and life merge at the horizon and linger there like a dream from which we awake inspired to look more attentively at the world."
+Francine Prose, reviewing the collection in The New York Times, wrote of Bolaño, "Reading Roberto Bolaño is like hearing the secret story, being shown the fabric of the particular, watching the tracks of art and life merge at the horizon and linger there like a dream from which we awake inspired to look more attentively at the world."

 In The Guardian, novelist Ben Richards wrote "Bolano is both aware of and indulgent towards the futility of poetic rebellion, which is why so many of his characters carry a sense of doom with them.
 But he also succeeds in injecting his lost and wandering poets with nobility and pathos."Garth Risk Hallberg, author of City on Fire, recommended it as the best introduction to Bolano's work, writing "A story like 'Gomez Palacio,' in which, simultaneously, nothing much happens and everything does, presents a vision as idiosyncratic, and as existentially important, as Kafka’s.
 Each writer seems to have sprung fully formed from the void."